RateCity.com.au

 - 5 min read

-You can make an offer to purchase a property by private treaty without having pre-approval from a mortgage lender.
-However, nothing is final until the contracts are exchanged and signed, so you could miss out on your dream property if you can’t get your home loan organised fast enough.
+• You can make an offer to buy a property by private treaty without having pre-approval from a mortgage lender.
+However, nothing is final until the contracts are exchanged and signed, so you could miss out on your dream property if you can’t get your home loan organised and approved fast enough.

 What is home loan pre-approval?

-Home loan pre-approval is where a lender agrees in principle to lend you the money required to buy a property.
+Home loan pre-approval is where a lender agrees in principle to lend you the money needed to buy a property.

-You can apply for pre-approval before you’ve found a property you want to buy, or even before you’ve started shopping for real estate.
-Based on the income, expenses, genuine savings and other factors in your home loan application, the lender may agree to lend you up to a pre-set amount.
+You can apply for pre-approval before you’ve found a property you want to buy, or before you’ve even started looking at real estate.
+Based on the income, expenses, genuine savings and other factors in your home loan application, the lender may agree to lend you up to a pre-set amount of money.

-Armed with a pre-approval, you can shop for properties more confidently, as you’ll have a better idea of your budget.
+Armed with a pre-approval, you can shop for properties with a better idea of your budget.
 Your pre-approval should allow you to confidently make private offers to purchase property, or to bid on a property at an auction.

 Do you need pre-approval to make an offer on a property?

 There’s nothing stopping you from making a private offer to buy a property, even if you don’t yet have a pre-approval in place.
-You might choose to do this if you’re waiting to hear back from a lender or mortgage broker about a home loan application, or maybe you’ve come across the perfect property earlier than you expected and want to get your foot in the door as soon as possible.
+You might choose to make an offer if you’re waiting to hear back from a lender or mortgage broker about a home loan application, or if you’ve come across the perfect property for your needs and want to get your foot in the door as soon as possible.

-If you’re confident that you can get finance together to afford the purchase price, you can make a formal offer in writing to buy a property.
-However, a vendor or real estate agent isn’t obliged to accept your offer if they don’t believe you’re serious about the purchase, or if they have doubts that you can back up your offer with cash.
+If you’re confident you can get finance together to afford the purchase price, you can make a formal offer in writing to buy a property without pre-approval.
+However, a vendor or real estate agent isn’t obliged to accept your offer if they don’t believe you’re serious about the purchase, or if they have doubts you can back up your offer with cash.
 This is where having a pre-approval in your back pocket can be handy, as it show’s you’re a serious buyer.

 Also, even if a vendor accepts your offer, the sale isn’t final until the contracts are exchanged and signed.
 For this to happen, you’ll need to have finance available to back up your offer.
 If you can’t organise a mortgage in a speedy fashion, another buyer could come in and ‘gazump’ you, especially if they have their pre-approval ready to go.

 Keep in mind that even with a pre-approval available, you can still miss out on buying a property.
-For example, if the lender’s valuation of the property comes up short, you may need to renegotiate parts of your pre-approval or offer a bigger deposit or a guarantor to secure the property.
-The more obstacles and delays between pre-approval and full unconditional approval, the more likely it is that another buyer could snap up the property from under you.
+For example, if the lender’s valuation of the property comes up short, you may need to renegotiate parts of your pre-approval, offer a bigger deposit, or get a guarantor to secure the property.
+The more obstacles and delays between pre-approval and full unconditional approval, the more likely another buyer could snap up the property from under you.

 Can you buy at auction without pre-approval?